fieldgram/hay-description-specification/docs/field-test.md

 <details>
   <summary>More information</summary>

   <p>While we often think of climate as an atmospheric phenomenon, climate classification actually reflects what kind of vegetation naturally prevails in a certain area.
 The Köppen classification system is well-established and readily accessible.
-In future versions of the product definition, it may be prudent to allow users to choose from several classification schemes or else to use another by default.
+In future versions of the product definition, it may be prudent to allow users to choose from several classification schemes or else to use another by default.</p>

-  Systems implementing this standard may populate this field with values sourced automatically from other databases, based upon location information the user supplies.</p>
+  <p>Systems implementing this standard may populate this field with values sourced automatically from other databases, based upon location information the user supplies.</p>

 </details>

 ### Field [`source_field_area`]()